damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/technical-writing/markdown-guide/index.html.md

 Use panels when your description contains more than one paragraph, or a long paragraph.
 For single and short paragraphs, use alert boxes instead.

-When using panels, make sure that the HTML parser markup to the beginning of your document's body:
+When using panels, make sure to add the HTML parser markup to the beginning of your document's body:
 `{::options parse_block_html="true" /}`.

 Copy paste the following code according to what you want to present to the user